Passiflora Passion flower | Identification ID

 Q It’s not one of the above so how can I identify it?

-A There are over 576 known species and over 700 named hybrids.
+A There are about 600 known species and over 700 named hybrids.
 Accordingly ID from leaf shape alone is rarely reliable.
 So be patient if possible and wait until your plant flowers before asking the Passiflora Facebook Group for ID.
 Then at minimum send a picture or link showing the whole leaf and its petiole & the flower.
 The petiole is the bit of stem that connects the leaf to the plant.
 The petiole glands are little bumps/stalks, as shown above, that secrete nectar.
 They are very useful to help ID.
 See Passiflora ‘Amethyst’ for an example of a good range of pictures.

 Taxonomist Dr. Peter Møller Jørgensen comments,

 ”One of the reason botanist want specimens is so that we can see all characters and not just what the photographer decided to show.
 A friend of mine said that the back side of the flower has in general many more characters than the front, but nobody photographs it… Think about it, take many photographs from several angles, and we will have a much easier job of identifying the plants.
 That is if you do not want to send us a specimen…”

 Q Can you ID this seed for me?